 The Metropolitan Council was awarded $500,000 from Minnesota Clean Water, Land and Legacy Amendment funds for a Water Efficiency Grant Program during the 2015 - 2017 biennium.
 A second award of $750,000 has been made for the 2019 - 2022 period.

-Grants were awarded on a competitive basis to metro area communities that manage municipal water systems.
-Council grants covered 75% of the program cost; each participating municipality provided the remaining 25% as a match.
+Grants are awarded on a competitive basis to metro area communities that manage municipal water systems.
+Council grants cover 75% of the program cost; each participating municipality provides the remaining 25% as a match.

-Communities used the funds to lower the cost of resident purchase and installation of products that reduce water use, such as EPA WaterSense-certified low-flow toilets, Energy Star-rated washing machines, and WaterSense-certified irrigation controllers, and WaterSense Partner-certified irrigation system audits.
+Communities use the funds to lower the cost of purchase and installation of products that reduce water use, including EPA WaterSense-labeled low-flow toilets, Energy Star-labeled washing machines, and WaterSense-labeled irrigation controllers, and WaterSense Partner-certified irrigation system audits.

-Nineteen communities participated in this program, including Brooklyn Park, Chanhassen, Circle Pines, Cottage Grove, Eagan, Eden Prairie, Forest Lake, Fridley, Hugo, Mahtomedi, New Brighton, Newport, Plymouth, Shakopee, Victoria, White Bear Lake, White Bear Township, and Woodbury.
+Nineteen communities participated in the 2015 - 2017 program, including Brooklyn Park, Chanhassen, Circle Pines, Cottage Grove, Eagan, Eden Prairie, Forest Lake, Fridley, Hugo, Mahtomedi, New Brighton, Newport, Plymouth, Shakopee, Victoria, White Bear Lake, White Bear Township, and Woodbury.

 Metropolitan Council Water Efficiency Grant Program Executive Summary (PDF)

 4,514 devices were replaced, including 2,380 toilets, 1,190 irrigation controllers, 940 clothes washers, and 4 irrigation system audits.